kevinkar/masters-latex-template/README.md

 ## Git Versioning

 You can use Git for versioning your thesis work in a repository.
 Before that, familiarize yourself with git and especially the `.gitignore` file, so that no work is lost.
+For example
+- image formats
+- compilation output
+- other files

 TODO More on using the repo.

 ---